schoko11/KEKO-WEB/README.md

 Short press brings up the parameter of the fx

 As of now (04.02.2023) i will switch to a rather conventional midi cable to do the development.
-With Android i could net receive sysex from the Kemper, on windows 10 i got crashes after a few received sysex (shutting down the browser!).
+With Android i could not receive sysex from the Kemper(Samsung galaxy S20/android 13,chrome 109), on windows 10 i got crashes after a few received sysex (shutting down the browser!).
-Another advantage is that i could linux to code, which is way more convenient than with an offline WIN 10.
+Another advantage is that i could use linux to code, which is way more convenient than with an offline WIN 10.